jrolfe777/personal-finance-starter/docs/workshop.md

 ## Personal Finance Starter App: Initial Setup (5 minutes)

 Choose your preferred development environment.
 The **Local IDE option has superior model quality and stability**, but requires Node.js and Cursor installation.
+Firebase Studio can be used for a browser based experience.

 ### Option A: Local IDE Setup (Best Experience)

 **Prerequisites:** You'll need Node.js 20+ and Cursor installed.
-If you don't have these, see our [Local Setup Guide](./local-setup-guide.md) first.
+These can both be installed via the Intelligent Hub on Intuit Laptops.
+See [Local Setup Guide](./local-setup-guide.md) for detailed instructions.

 1. **Clone the repository** to your desired location:
    ```bash